bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 Extensions that could change the semantics of existing protocol components MUST be negotiated before being used.
-For example, an extension that allows the multiplexing of other protocols such as media transport protocols over bidirectional QUIC streams MUST NOT be used until the peer has given a positive signal that this is acceptible.
+For example, an extension that allows the multiplexing of other protocols such as media transport protocols over bidirectional QUIC streams MUST NOT be used until the peer has given a positive signal that this is acceptable.

 This document does not mandate a specific method for negotiating the use of any extension, but it notes that a parameter ({{defined-settings}}) could be used for that purpose.
 If both peers set a value that indicates willingness